SurajVishwakarma333/SQL-Notes/README.md

 - A stored procedure is also called as database object., because it get stored in database permanently.
 - A stored procedure can be stored in the database and can be reused over and over again.
-- We can pass parameter in stored procedure .,because can do programming in stored procedure.
+- We can pass parameter in stored procedure .,because we can do programming in stored procedure.

 **Types of stored procedure :**